Sempervivum pumilum M.Bieb.

 Sempervivum braunii, Sempervivum dominii, Sempervivum montanum

-Sempervivum pumilum is an evergreen succulent plant with rosettes of hairy leaves, producing numerous offsets.
-The rosettes are up to 0.8 inch (2 cm) in diameter.
-Leaves longitudinal, glandular downy, ciliate, red in sunny places.
+Sempervivum pumilum is a succulent plant that forms rosettes of hairy leaves.
+The rosettes grow up to 0.8 inches (2 cm) in diameter, producing numerous offsets.
+Leaves are lance-shaped, glandular downy, sometimes glabrous, and greyish-green becoming red in sunny places.
 Flower stems are up to 3 inches (8) cm tall, carrying four to eight flowers with rose-purple petals having paler margins.

 USDA hardiness zone 5a to 10a: from −20 °F (−28.9 °C) to 35 °F (+1.7 °C).